ejazahm3d/calc-rs/README.md

 # calc-rs
 A simple calulator written in rust.
 For study purposes.
+Implementing Shunting yard algorithm.